ECO LODGE ACTIVITIES

 While staying at the Eco Lodge one of the main activities will probably be relaxing, either under the shade of a pergola, on a sun-warmed stone bench or in a hammock under an oak tree.
 But of course there are lots of other things to do.
 For anyone who likes gardening, there is a big vegetable garden where one can spend the afternoon.
 There are beautiful walks starting straight from the plot through the nearby oak forest to the beaches.
 Footpaths can sometimes be a bit wild and overgrown but are great way to explore Tinos nature and culture.
 Yoga can also be organised for you and keep an eye on our blog and news for upcoming seminars such as the one on permaculture which is organised every year on September!
 Also, the whole Ecolodge can be rented by teachers to organise your own retreat!
 The infrastructure is there for you, contact us for further details.

 2018.
 The Autumn PDC will be held again with our beloved teachers Rod Everett and Mill Millichap two very experienced and knowledgable teachers from England.
-Exact dates and details about the course will soon be announced!
+Exact dates and details about the course will be soon announced!

 2017.
 We are excited to announce the second FULL PERMACULTURE DESIGN COURSE (PDC) 2017 that will be hosted in Tinos Eco-lodge with two knowledgeable teachers Andrew Jordan from Ireland and Elena Symeonidou from Greece.
 23 September – 5 October 2017(12 days, 80 hours certificate).
 The seminar includes 80 hours of theoretical and practical lessons on an holistic approach of living using our natural resources soil, water, sun, air and all natural materials around us.
 For booking and info